scode/saltybox/README.md

 # Usage

-**NOTE**: Apologies for the unconventional command line argument parsing.
-It may change in the future and should not be relied upon in scripts.

 Here's how to encrypt a file (you will be interactively prompted for a passphrase):

 ```
-./saltybox passphrase-encrypt-file allmysecrets.txt allmysecrets.txt.saltybox
+./saltybox encrypt -i allmysecrets.txt -o allmysecrets.txt.saltybox
 ```

 And here is how to decrypt it afterwards (again, you will be interactively prompted for a passphrase):

 ```
-./saltybox passphrase-decrypt-file allmysecrets.txt.saltybox allmysecrets.txt
+./saltybox decrypt -i allmysecrets.txt.saltybox -o allmysecrets.txt
 ```

-And here is how to update a previously encrypted file in a manner that does not allow accidental changing of the passphrase (`passphrase-update-file` will first decrypt the existing file using the passphrase to validate that the passphrase is correct, and then encrypt the new contents):
+And here is how to update a previously encrypted file in a manner that ensures the passphrase is not accidentally changed:

 ```
-./saltybox passphrase-update-file allmysecrets-updated.txt allmysecrets.txt.saltybox
+./saltybox update -i allmysecrets-updated.txt -o allmysecrets.txt.saltybox
 ```

 # Important crypto disclaimer

-I am not a cryptographer and the code has not been revewied by any cryptographers.
+I am not a cryptographer and the code has not been reviewed by any cryptographers.
 Are you one?
 Please send me feedback (peter.schuller@infidyne.com).